ruc-practical-ai/development-environment-setup/README.md

 Like most tools, Poetry needs to be pointed to the correct Python version to work correctly.
 A common source of errors is Poetry using an unexpected Python version.

-By now, we should know how to find where the version of Python we want to work with is installed on our system.
+By now, we should know how to find where the version of Python we want to work with is installed on our system (see earlier sections of this guide for a reminder).
 Find this path and note it.

 To check which version of Python poetry is currently configured to use, run the following.